Make a difference in the lives of differently-abled individuals

 CHECK OUT:

 Groups will begin gathering their things to leave around 1:45 PM and make their way to the Welcome tent area.
-They will be checked out and escorted to your vehicle.
+They will be checked out by our parking staff.
 Please be patient as we work to ensure the safety of all participants.
+If you will be picking up your camper early, report to the Welcome Tent to check them out and have them radio'd in.

 DEPARTURE: